ouiouiallez/export-acl/README.md

-# EXPORT-ACL
+# EXPORTS ACL TO EXCEL FILE
 * * *

 ## About
 This is a PowerShell script I made in order to audit the access rights in my company's shared folders.
-Thanks to the great ImportExcel module by dfinke, the ACL are exported to a pretty Excel file, with a sheet for every folder given in parameter.
+Thanks to the ImportExcel module by dfinke, the ACL are exported to a pretty Excel file, with a sheet for every folder given in parameter.
-Written by Benoît Flache.
+Written by Benoît Flache, 2022.

+## Features
+    - Fetches the AD Security Groups, prints their names as well as the list of their members
+    - Customizable search depth
+    - Takes a single folder path or a file text with all paths to scan
+    - Adds a Table Style (you can change it in source code in the Export function)

 ## Prerequisites
     You need to have installed the RSAT tools on your computer, as this scripts uses some cmdlets included in those.